Darth-Carrotpie/unity-RAM/README.md

 #### Parameters:
-Core functionality contains in just 2 scripts under the "Realtime Audio Controller" GameObject in the scene:
+Core functionality contains in just 2 scripts under the "Runtime Audio Controller" GameObject in the scene:
 - SourceSwitcher.cs- Acts as a playlist generator, stacking track groups into order.
   - Track groups - tracks groups which are/can be played at the same time are stacked here.
 Group count shows how long the playlist will be.
   - Group size is not editable in the editor, but it can be increased/decreased in the script.
 Just look for the appropriate lines.
 The group size corresponds to the Child objects, and their AudioSource references - they MUST have the same amount. (possible improvement for later dev - auto generate the hierarchy)